Forensic Mental Health at the School of Health Sciences

-Students pursuing a Master of Science degree in Forensic Mental Health at the School of Health Sciences choose between a 39-credit generalist curriculum and an optional 45-credit enhanced curriculum that includes a concentration in Health Services Administration.
-Both include clinical and non-clinical course work in social science research, law, psychology, criminal justice, substance abuse, and victimology.
+Students pursuing an M.S. in Forensic Mental Health at the School of Health Sciences may choose between a generalist curriculum (39 credits) or an enhanced curriculum (45 credits) with a concentration in Health Services Administration.
+Both include clinical and non-clinical coursework in social science research, law, psychology, criminal justice, substance abuse, and victimology.

-After completion of program prerequisites and at least 30 credit hours of study, all students complete a minimum 240-hour externship in a forensic mental health setting.
+After completion of program prerequisites and at least 30 credit hours of study, all students will complete a minimum 240-hour externship in a forensic mental health setting.

 Note: While students do complete some clinical coursework, this is a non-clinical degree program.
 Graduates who remain in New York will not be eligible to sit for state licensure.
 Students intending to relocate should review the licensure requirements of the jurisdiction in which they intend to practice.